ImDom/BeaconPush-PHP/README.md

 		</body>
 	</html>

-And that's pretty much all you need to get started with BeaconPush-PHP!
+That's pretty much all you need to get started with BeaconPush-PHP!

 Documentation